Last updated on June 29, 2026

 One of the best aspects of Magic: The Gathering deckbuilding is the challenge of combining colors to achieve a wide range of outcomes.
 The more colors a commander has, the more fun and challenging it becomes to build a competitive or solid deck.

-Today, I discuss not just one or two, but all the 4-color commanders printed throughout MTG history.
+Today, I discuss every 4-color commanders printed throughout MTG history.
 I explain their unique niches, rank them, and ultimately present a deck you can try that’s both colorful and powerful!

 Saskia the Unyielding | Illustration by Greg Opalinski